SyncEngine/docs/docs/user/tasks.md

 # Tasks Reference

 **Tasks** are the building blocks of every SyncEngine automation.
-Each task performs a specific action — such as filtering data, looping over records, sending data to a connection, or triggering another flow.
+Each task performs a specific action, such as filtering data, looping over records, sending data to a connection, or triggering another flow.

 SyncEngine includes a comprehensive set of **core tasks**, and you can extend this list infinitely through external or custom modules.